albar965/littlenavmap-manual/src/en/CONNECT.rst

 ^^^^^^^^^^^^^^

-Open the connection dialog in *Little Navmap* by selecting ``Tools`` -> ``Flight Simulator Connection`` in the main menu and choose the simulator to which the connection should be established.
+Open the connection dialog in *Little Navmap* by selecting ``Tools`` -> :ref:`flight-simulator-connection` in the main menu and choose the simulator to which the connection should be established.

 .. figure:: ../images/connectlocal.jpg

-     *Little Navmap* connect dialog set up for a local connection to FSX or P3D.
-The connection will be established manually.
+     *Little Navmap* connect dialog set up for a local connection to FSX, P3D or MSFS on the left and X-Plane on the right.

-Select ``Connect directly to local Flight Simulator``.
+     The connection will be established automatically.

+Click on the tab corresponding to the simulator you want to connect to.

-Now click ``Connect``.
-The dialog will close and *Little Navmap* will try to establish a connection in the background.
+Now click the ``Connect`` button.
+The dialog will close and *Little Navmap* will try to establish a connection in the background to the simulator noted in the tab header.

 Clicking ``Close`` keeps all changes and closes the dialog without establishing a connection.

 Enable ``Connect automatically`` if you do not want to connect manually.
-The start order of programs does not matter if this is checked and *Little Navmap* will find the simulator once it is started or when it is already running.
+The start order of programs does not matter if this is checked.
+*Little Navmap* will find the simulator once it is started or when it is already running.
 This is the recommended setting.